wazuh/wazuh-docker/README.md

 * `stable` branch on correspond to the last Wazuh-Docker stable version.
 * `master` branch contains the latest code, be aware of possible bugs on this branch.
-* `Wazuh.Version_ElsaticStack.version` (for example 3.7.0_6.4.3) branch.
+* `Wazuh.Version_ElsaticStack.Version` (for example 3.7.0_6.4.3) branch.
 This branch contains the current release referenced in Docker Hub.
 The container images are installed under the current version of this branch.

 ## Credits and Thank you